ITP-ICN-G05/ICN-Mobile/docs/Automated_Unit_Test_Report.md

 ## Conclusion

-The automated unit testing implementation for ICN Navigator Mobile demonstrates excellent code quality with a 100% success rate across all 55 test cases.
-The comprehensive test coverage for critical business logic components ensures reliability and maintainability of the application.
+The automated unit testing implementation for ICN Navigator Mobile demonstrates excellent code quality with a 100% success rate across all 272 test cases in 13 test suites.
+The comprehensive test coverage spans critical business logic components, user interface elements, and screen-specific functionality, ensuring reliability and maintainability of the application.

 Key achievements:
-- ✅ Complete test coverage for core functionality
+- ✅ Complete test coverage for core functionality and screen business logic
 - ✅ Robust error handling and edge case management
 - ✅ Accessibility compliance verification
 - ✅ Performance optimization validation
+- ✅ Cross-platform compatibility testing (iOS/Android)
+- ✅ Geographic calculations and mapping functionality validation

-The testing infrastructure is well-established and ready for continuous integration, providing a solid foundation for ongoing development and quality assurance.
+The testing infrastructure is well-established with comprehensive business logic testing for all major screens (Companies, Company Detail, Map), providing a solid foundation for ongoing development and quality assurance.

 ---